 2. Prep the vegetables.
-Beat 3 eggs.
+Beat the 3 eggs.
 Chop up the scallion.
 Diced the onion.

 3. Put the 4 Tbsp of Kikkoman soy sauce in a little bowl.
 Put the margarine in a little dish.
 In another small bowl, mix the 1/4 tsp black and white pepper, 1/4 tsp sea salt, and 1 tsp sugar together.
 Let the rice cool down in room temperature.
 I did not need to refrigerate it.

-4. Heat the pan with 1 Tbsp of vegetable oil.
+4. Heat the pan with 1 tablespoon of vegetable oil.
 When hot, fry the beaten eggs.
-Add a pinch of the salt mixture from the cup.
-Fry the eggs and and set it aside in a bowl.
+Add in a pinch of salt mixture from the cup.
+Fry the eggs and set it aside.

 6. Add in the Kokuho rice and margarine.
 Fold in the rice and stir evenly.